 More information on how TECs works can be found in our Publicity & Marketing Strategy available as part of our published Documents.

 TECs, with support from its Stakeholder organisations, will raise funds through community shares to cover costs of Renewable Energy/Energy Saving projects proposed by Stakeholders.
+Larger projects may need to be financed earlier/faster than raising funds from Shares.
+TECs has access to short-term private finance which it can call on from Members to bridge this time gap.

 Any project will have to be both financially and environmentally viable.
-We are very keen that as much of the energy as possible generated by our RE installations is consumed on site.
+We are very keen that as much of the energy as possible generated by our Renewable installations is consumed on site.
 The project will also need to be in line with TECs’ vision, aims and objectives.
 Appropriate commercial agreements with these organisations for Renewable and Energy Saving technologies will be negotiated to achieve an equitable benefit/risk sharing arrangement.

 The initiative was launched by Transition Newton Abbot CIC in November 2014.
 The Energy Group of TNA had already delivered several successful energy-saving projects in the local area, so we had a good track record and good local contacts.